Appearance

 }

-- You will see in the response from the Webhook Transform, the Custom Data object that was created by transforming the webhook payload.
+- You will see in the response from the Webhook Transform, the Data Object that was created by transforming the webhook payload.

-- Now navigate back to your Jira project and take a look at the System Status widget, you should now see the values updated to reflect the most recent request.
+- Now navigate back to an issue in your Jira project and take a look at the System Status widget, you should now see the values updated to reflect the most recent request.

-Congratulations!
-You've successfully created a Webhook Transform in App Maker that can receive webhooks from an external system, translate the data from those webhooks into Custom Data, and store it in your Jira site.
+- Congratulations!
+You've successfully created a Webhook Transform in App Maker that can receive webhooks from an external system, translate the data from those webhooks into a Data Object, and store it in your Jira site.

-You've learned how to scope Custom Data to particular Jira projects, meaning you can now store data from multiple external systems in the same Jira site without it getting mixed up.
+- You've learned how to scope Data Objects to particular Jira projects, meaning you can now store data from multiple external systems in the same Jira site without it getting mixed up.

-You've also updated your System Status widget to consume that Custom Data and display it in your Jira project.
+- You've also updated your System Status widget to consume that Data Object and display it in your Jira project.